ts-essentials/ts-essentials/README.md

 It means that `DeepRequired` doesn't remove `null` and `undefined` but only makes fields required.
 On the other hand, `DeepNonNullable` will only remove `null` and `undefined` but doesn't prohibit the field to be optional.

-Let's have a look at the optional field:
+Let's have a look at the optional nullable field:

 ```typescript
 type Person = {